-The TPCx-AI dataset comprises of the retail datacenter for an organization that contains 10 structured tables, 2 semi-structured table and 2 unstructured datasets.
-Figure 2-a shows the structured, semi-structured and unstructured datasets, the high-level definitions for each table and its relationship to other tables in the form of a relationship diagram.
+The TPCx-AI dataset comprises of the retail datacenter for an organization that contains 14 structured tables and 2 unstructured datasets.
+Figure 2-a shows the structured and unstructured datasets, the high-level definitions for each table and its relationship to other tables in the form of a relationship diagram.

-Figure 2-a - Dataset Schema
+Figure 2-a - Training Dataset Schema